-5.4 Eye Protection
+5.4 Eye and Ear Protection

-- 5.4.1 All persons are warned that the correct use of adequate eye protection is in their own interest and of paramount importance to prevent injury to vision.
-It is strongly recommended that eye protection be worn at all times by all persons while on the range premises. - 5.4.2 Host organizations may require the use of such protection by all persons, as a condition of attendance and while present on the range premises.
-If so, Match Officials must make every reasonable effort to ensure that all persons wear adequate protection. - 5.4.3 If a Range Officer notices that a competitor has lost or displaced their eye protection during a course of fire, or has commenced a course of fire without them, the Range Officer must immediately stop the competitor who will be required to reshoot the course of fire after the protective devices have been restored. - 5.4.4 A competitor who inadvertently loses eye protection during a course of fire, or commences a course of fire without them, is entitled to stop, point their firearm in a safe direction and indicate the problem to the Range Officer, in which case the provisions of the previous rule will apply. - 5.4.5 Any attempt to gain a reshoot or advantage by removing eye protection during a course of fire will be considered unsportsmanlike conduct (see Rule 10.6.2). - 5.4.6 If a Range Officer deems that a competitor about to make an attempt at a course of fire is wearing inadequate eye protection, the Range Officer may order the competitor to rectify the situation before allowing the competitor to continue.
+- 5.4.1 All persons are warned that the correct use of adequate eye and ear protection is in their own interest and of paramount importance to prevent injury to vision and hearing.
+It is strongly recommended that eye and ear protection be worn at all times by all persons while on the range premises. - 5.4.2 Host organizations may require the use of such protection by all persons, as a condition of attendance and while present on the range premises.
+If so, Match Officials must make every reasonable effort to ensure that all persons wear adequate protection. - 5.4.3 If a Range Officer notices that a competitor has lost or displaced their eye or ear protection during a course of fire, or has commenced a course of fire without them, the Range Officer must immediately stop the competitor who will be required to reshoot the course of fire after the protective devices have been restored. - 5.4.4 A competitor who inadvertently loses eye or ear protection during a course of fire, or commences a course of fire without them, is entitled to stop, point their firearm in a safe direction and indicate the problem to the Range Officer, in which case the provisions of the previous rule will apply. - 5.4.5 Any attempt to gain a reshoot or advantage by removing eye and/or ear protection during a course of fire will be considered unsportsmanlike conduct (see Rule 10.6.2). - 5.4.6 If a Range Officer deems that a competitor about to make an attempt at a course of fire is wearing inadequate eye or ear protection, the Range Officer may order the competitor to rectify the situation before allowing the competitor to continue.
 The Range Master is the final authority on this matter.

-5.5 Projectiles and Related Equipment
+5.5 Ammunition and Related Equipment

-- 5.5.1 Competitors at an IPSC Action Air match are solely and personally responsible for the safety of all and any projectiles which they bring to the match.
-Neither IPSC nor any IPSC Officers, nor any organization affiliated to IPSC, nor the officers of any organization affiliated to IPSC accepts any responsibility whatsoever in this regard, nor in respect of any loss, damage, accident, injury or death suffered by any person or entity as a result of the lawful or unlawful use of any such projectiles. - 5.5.2 All competitor projectiles and their respective magazines and speed loaders must comply with the provisions of the relevant Division (see Appendix D). - 5.5.3 Spare magazines, speed loaders or projectiles dropped or discarded by a competitor after the start signal may be retrieved.
-However, their retrieval is, at all times, subject to all safety rules. - 5.5.4 Projectiles made of any material other than plastic are prohibited at IPSC Action Air matches (see Rule 10.5.15). - 5.5.5 Not applicable. - 5.5.6 Projectiles deemed unsafe by a Range Officer must be immediately withdrawn from the match (see Rule 10.5.15).
+- 5.5.1 Competitors at an IPSC match are solely and personally responsible for the safety of all and any ammunition, which they bring to the match.
+Neither IPSC nor any IPSC Officers, nor any organization affiliated to IPSC, nor the officers of any organization affiliated to IPSC accepts any responsibility whatsoever in this regard, nor in respect of any loss, damage, accident, injury or death suffered by any person or entity as a result of the lawful or unlawful use of any such ammunition. - 5.5.2 All competitor ammunition and their respective magazines and speed loaders must comply with the provisions of the relevant Division (see Appendix D). - 5.5.3 Spare magazines, speed loaders or ammunition dropped or discarded by a competitor after the Start Signal may be retrieved.
+However, their retrieval is, at all times, subject to all safety rules. - 5.5.4 Metal piercing, incendiary and/or tracer ammunition is prohibited at IPSC matches (see Rule 10.5.15).

+- 5.5.5 Ammunition which discharges more than one bullet or other scoring projectile from a single round is prohibited (see Rule 10.5.15). - 5.5.6 Ammunition deemed unsafe by a Range Officer must be immediately withdrawn from the match (see Rule 10.5.15).

-5.6 Power Factor
+5.6 Chronograph and Power Factors